rakshita003/rakshita003/README.md

 ### Hello, I am Rakshita Mathur.
 Welcome to My lil-Hub!

 I am a data scientist with a background in computer science.
-I am currently a 3rd-year Computer Sciene student at uOttawa.
+I am currently a 3rd-year Computer Science student at uOttawa.
 My areas of expertise include machine learning, data visualization, and deep leaning.

 ## Projects